Shhh: These 100+ Spots Are Your Secret Source for an Incredible Date Night in the Western Suburbs

 A few fun local itineraries you might want to try:

-• Downtown Aurora: A classy steakhouse dinner at Stolp Island Social, a stroll around Stolp Island, and a nightcap at the cocktail-bar-and-fine-art-gallery French 75 make for a fancy night out together.
+• Downtown Aurora: A stroll around Stolp Island and a nightcap at the cocktail-bar-and-fine-art-gallery French 75 make for a fancy night out together.

 • Berwyn’s Depot District: Hunting for treasures from vinyl to pop culture collectables at the fun-and-funky Reel Art Collectables, followed by wood-fired pizzas and local brews at Flapjack Brewery in Berwyn’s Depot District.